YuweiYin/SeckexYin/content/authors/yuweiyin/_index.md

 # bio: Temet Nosce
 # bio: Adventurer | Seeker
 # bio: NLP Researcher
-bio: PhD in CS/AI/NLP at UBC
+# bio: PhD in CS/AI/NLP at UBC
+bio: CS PhD at UBC

 # Interests to show in About widget
 interests: